petewall/cluster/setup/README.md

 ### Install the OS
 * Download and flash a USB drive with [Ubuntu Server 22.04 LTS](https://ubuntu.com/download/server)
-* Install Ubuntu on the drive
+* Install Ubuntu
-  * M.2 drive with ext4 partition mounted at /
+  * HDD with ext4 partition mounted at /
-  * HDD with ext4 partition mounted at /data
+  * M.2 drive with ext4 partition mounted at /data
   * Pre-install `microk8s` and `docker` snap packages and enable OpenSSH server
   * Set the hostname `cluster-node-x`, username and password
 * On first boot